 Tons of Time Off

-How do you like the idea of having winter break off?
+How do you like the idea of having a winter break off?
 Spring break off?
 Snow days off and 2 months off in the summer?
 If you have your own young family and it’s important for you to have this time off to spend with them, then a career as a teacher will help you live the lifestyle you want.
+As a teacher, never miss out on any of your child’s vacations and holidays.

 Cost and Tuition of Obtaining a Teaching Degree